-We derive primarily all of our revenue from the sale of our customized precision milled intra oral medical devices that dentists use to treat patients diagnosed with Obstructive Sleep Apnea.
-Our revenue recognition policies are discussed in more detail in Note 1 to our consolidated financial statements and notes thereto for the three months ended March 31, 2023 and 2022 included elsewhere in this prospectus.
+We derive all of our revenue from the sale of our custom precision intraoral medical devices used to treat patients diagnosed with Obstructive Sleep Apnea.
+Our revenue recognition policies are discussed in more detail in Note 1 to our consolidated financial statements and notes thereto included elsewhere in this report.